simonseo/instacrawler-privateapi/README.md

 $ python __init__.py -u <yourUsername> -p <yourPassword> -f "people I stalk.txt"
 ```

-In `people I stalk.txt` you should have accounts that you want to start at.
-Here is an example of what's in the file if I want to crawl people who are interested in Selena Gomez, Donal Trump, and Vladimir Putin:
+In `people I stalk.txt` you should have accounts that you want to start at:
 ```
 instagram
 selenagomez